A Room for Romeo Brass

 A Room for Romeo Brass is a 1999 British teen comedy-drama film directed by Shane Meadows, who also co-wrote the film with Paul Fraser.
 The film was mainly shot in Calverton, Nottinghamshire between 5 September and 17 October 1998.
 The location of the seaside scene was Chapel St. Leonards in Lincolnshire.

 The film stars Andrew Shim as Romeo Brass, Ben Marshall as Gavin Woolley and Paddy Considine as Morell.
-It marked the screen debut of Vicky McClure and Considine, the latter of whom went on to star in Meadows' 2004 film, Dead Man's Shoes.
+It marked the screen debut of Vicky McClure and Considine, who would go on to star in Meadows' subsequent films, Dead Man's Shoes and Le Donk & Scor-zay-zee, chronologically.
 It was nominated in three categories at the 1999 British Independent Film Awards.

 Plot

 12-year-old boys Romeo Brass and Gavin Woolley have been best friends and neighbours for most of their lives.
 Gavin suffers from a back injury which causes him to be bullied by other boys, while Romeo is quick to step in and defend him.
 One day Gavin is confronted by two boys, Romeo intervenes and things turn violent.
 Gavin's injury prevents him from assisting his friend.

-During the fight Gavin spots Morell, who is a few years older, and calls to him for help.
+During the fight Gavin spots Morell, who is several years older, and calls to him for help.
 Morell chases the two boys off and then drives Romeo and Gavin back home.
 Romeo's family notice that Morell's behaviour is a little unusual.
 Morell develops an immediate attraction toward Romeo's sister Ladine and seeks Romeo's advice about asking her out.
 Gavin plays a prank on Morell which results in him humiliating himself.
-Morell goes to the shop where Ladine works to apologise and ask her out again; she accepts out of pity.
+Morell goes to the shop where Ladine works to apologise and ask her out again; she accepts but only out of pity and afterward doesn't plan to see him again.

 The next day, Morell encourages the boys to miss school and accompany him to the beach.
 When Romeo goes to buy ice cream, Morell confronts Gavin about the prank that he pulled and viciously threatens him with what will happen if he ever tries to do it again.

 Romeo continues spending time with Morell while Gavin goes into hospital for an operation, which results in Gavin distancing himself from both of them.
 Romeo looks up to Morell as a new father-figure after he is infuriated by his estranged and violent father Joe coming back into his old life.
+Morell even stands up to Joe to impress Romeo, though it's clear to Joe that Morell is a bully who hangs out with children because they are easy to impress.
+He grabs Morell during the argument but only succeeds in driving Romeo further away and causing Ladine to feel sympathy for Morell, and she gives him a real chance.